-This is an opportunity for you, as a member of the public, to add your comments as regards the proposed tariff hike, to affirm that your physical absence at the public hearings should not be construed as an approval of Eskom’s application for a tariff increase.
+This is an opportunity for you, as a supporter of the public, to add your comments as regards the proposed tariff hike, to affirm that your physical absence at the public hearings should not be construed as an approval of Eskom’s application for a tariff increase.
 Please use this comment box and, for your reference, we have provided a summary of OUTA’s comments below.

 8,766 submissions as of 8:55am 8 Feb